nnashwin/hacked/story.md

 Later on, when the meeting is over, the boss asks you to stay behind.

-After Gloriano, Judy, and Lisa leave, the boss sighs and sits down in the chair.
+After Gloria, Jake, and Lisa leave, the boss sighs and sits down in the chair.

 "We really took a big hit losing [Sysadmin]", he says to you.